How to Remove Eviction Records from Google | The Discoverability Company

 Does sealing an eviction record in court automatically remove it from Google?

 No. A court seal stops the courthouse from publicly disclosing the record, but it doesn't force third-party sites to take anything down.
 You have to contact each site individually, provide proof of the sealing order, and submit a separate de-indexing request to Google.
-The process can take 30 to 90 days across all the platforms involved.
+The process takes time across all the platforms involved.

 How long do eviction records stay on tenant screening reports?